-English Language Proficiency: Applicants must possess a high school level mastery of the English language in reading and writing.
+English Language Proficiency: Applicants must possess a high school level mastery of the English language in reading and writing, such as Highschool Diploma, Transcript, GED, Collage Diploma or Transcript.
 (No other language services will be offered at this time)

 Criminal Background Check: After completing the course, all EMT Certification applicants must undergo a criminal history background check.
 The fingerprinting process is carried out through the California Department of Justice and submitted to the local County EMS agency.
 For additional information, click here.